infinitescroll/quasar/docs/usingQuasar.md

 ### Configuring a .env file

 There are a few required `.env` variables.
 An example can be found [here](https://github.com/openworklabs/quasar/blob/update/docs/docs/usingQuasar.md#example).
+The only required variable is the `STORAGE_REGISTRY_CONTRACT_ADDRESS`.

 ### Run Quasar Locally